1

 How to become a video tech?

 To become a video tech, you typically need a high school diploma or equivalent, along with technical training or certification in video production, broadcasting, or related fields.
-Gaining experience with video equipment, editing software, and live production environments is important, and some roles may require familiarity with specific tools like cameras, switchers, and audio systems.
+Gaining experience with video equipment, editing software, and live production environments is essential, and some roles may require familiarity with specific tools like cameras, switchers, and audio systems.

 What does a video technician do?